 The route prices on lead time and season.
 High season (December to April) sees the 07:00 morning Lomprayah sell out 2 to 3 days ahead.
 Songserm holds inventory longer because the slower crossing has thinner demand.

 For divers ending a Koh Tao course on Friday or Saturday, the Saturday morning Lomprayah is the most-booked sailing.
 Book 5 days ahead in dive high season (March to May, September to October).
 Check current Lomprayah and Songserm schedules for the Koh Tao to Samui crossing.
+If Phangan is on your route, see the ferry between Koh Samui and Koh Phangan and the ferry between Koh Phangan and Koh Samui.

 Frequently asked questions about Koh Tao to Koh Samui